- Undergraduate Major Enrollment

 Graduate Degree Post-Completion Outcomes

-John Gonzalez of Rackham Institutional Research tracks the “Rackham Career Outcomes Collection” (cf. the Exit Survey of all Rackham graduating doctoral students).
-Among CSE students graduating in 2020, 32 provided data.
-Of those, 5 reported as Asian, 6 reported as White, and 18 did not provide race/ethnicity information.
-Post-graduation, 5 reported jobs at Universities, 7 reported jobs at companies (e.g., Google, etc.), and 20 did not report information.
-Since this represents only 32/125 students graduating from CSE in 2020, an additional focus on encouraging participation in graduate outcomes data collection remains merited.
-Efforts are underway to do so going forward, aligned with the Graduate Committee’s additional focus on exit interviews.
+John Gonzalez of Rackham Institutional Research tracks the “Rackham Career Outcomes Collection.”
+Among CSE students graduating in 2022, 32 provided data.
+Among domestic students (12), 7 self-identified as white, 2 as Asian, and 3 did not indicate.
+The remaining 20 students are considered international and thus no ethnicity information is available for them.
+Post-graduation data is available for 6 graduates.
+Among these graduates, 1 reported working in a research-intensive university, 1 reported working at an international university, and 4 reported jobs at companies (e.g., Google, etc.), and the remaining did not report information.
+Since this represents only 6/32 students graduating from CSE in 2022, an additional focus on encouraging participation in graduate outcomes data collection remains merited.
+Efforts are underway to do so going forward.

 Graduate Program Context and Discussion